DiveGearAdvice.comUpdated May 2026

 Browse All Guides

 Forget what your mate who dives in Thailand tells you.
-Cold waters hover between 6-16°C year-round, and that 3mm suit they swear by would have you shivering after ten minutes.
-You need a 7mm semi-dry at minimum, or you'll spend every dive thinking about how cold you are instead of actually enjoying it.
+UK waters hover between 6°C and 16°C year-round, and that 3mm suit they swear by would have you shivering after ten minutes.
+You need a 7mm semi-dry at minimum, or you'll spend every dive thinking about how cold you are instead of actually diving.
+The Fourth Element Proteus II is what experienced UK divers wear when they stop compromising on warmth.

 Quick Picks